 - One reader used aluminum tee-molding from McMaster-Carr.

-- Note, for this story I worked to call out the actual manufacturer-retailers; their products also may be found at other online retailers.
-For example, in the past readers have recommended Outwater Plastics as source, but my recent check of their online catalog now indicates they are getting their trim from one or more of the manufacturers I have just identified above.
+- Note, for this story I aimed to call out the actual manufacturer-retailers; their products also may be found at other online retailers.
+For example, in the past readers have recommended Outwater Plastics as a source, but my recent check of their online catalog now indicates they are getting their trim from one or more of the manufacturers I have just identified above.
+I also received this tip from reader Bill about another company, Orange Aluminum that I *believe* is retailing trim from one or more of the manufacturers above.
+Thanks, Bill!

 I have heard from some readers in the past that local stores may carry some of these products.
 If you can find stock locally, you may save a lot on shipping, as this stuff often ships in 12′ lengths — oversized and a potentially relatively high shipping charge.
 I have no research on unique local retailers — this may be determined by local and regional preference.
 If you have the time to do your research locally, you may be able to save money on shipping.